H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 The Blood–Brain Barrier is not a defensive measure against users.
 It is a commitment to the communities Ms. Jarvis is designed to serve.

 The architecture reflects the principle of **defense in depth** applied to community-facing AI infrastructure.
 No single enforcement point is sufficient for a system that handles community data, crisis-adjacent queries, and institutional accountability claims at scale.
-Phase 1.4 (input, blocking, 6 filters stable March 22–25) ensures that harmful inputs, injections, and privacy-violating queries do not reach the LLM ensemble regardless of authentication state.
+Phase 1.4 (input, blocking, 6 filters stable March 22–25, ★ confirmed Up March 28) ensures that harmful inputs, injections, and privacy-violating queries do not reach the LLM ensemble regardless of authentication state.
 Phase 4.5 (output) will — once recalibrated under OI-02 — ensure that responses violating constitutional thresholds do not reach users.
 The LM Synthesizer identity guard provides persona protection upstream of the output BBB during the recalibration period.

+★ The March 28, 2026 security remediation — 96/96 containers Up, all services bound to `127.0.0.1`, `jarvis-memory` (port 8056) corrected and `_auth()` confirmed, `JARVIS_API_KEY` set, ChromaDB full audit (40 collections, 6,675,442 vectors), `psychological_rag` restored (968 docs) — represents the strongest security and data quality baseline the BBB has operated against to date.
+This is the baseline from which OI-36-A gateway enforcement and OI-02 output BBB recalibration should be measured.

 The documented gaps (OI-36-A, OI-02) are tracked openly because transparency about current limitations is itself a constitutional commitment.
 Regional Development Authorities, university partners, and community organizations evaluating Ms. Jarvis as infrastructure can inspect the current state, understand exactly what is and is not enforced, and hold the system accountable to its documented constraints — including the documented gaps.